-Deadlift: The boss of all exercises, the deadlift works most of the muscles in your body.
+Deadlift: the boss of all exercises, the deadlift works most of the muscles in your body.
 Be very careful with it, though, and always warm up with smaller weights.

-Lat pulldown (home gym alternative – lat band pull down): Perform lat pulldowns slowly, concentrating on activating your lats both during the positive and the negative movement.
+Lat pulldown (home gym alternative – lat band pull down): perform lat pulldowns slowly, concentrating on activating your lats both during the positive and the negative movement.

-Bent over row: Use an underhand grip on either a barbell or a pair of dumbbells and pull towards your abs, not your chest.
+Bent over row: use an underhand grip on either a barbell or a pair of dumbbells and pull towards your abs, not your chest.
 Bend your legs slightly and have them shoulder width apart.

-Regular grip E-Z bar curl: you can do this either stood up or on a curl bench in the gym.
+Underhand grip E-Z bar curl: you can do this either stood up or on a curl bench in the gym.
 If you do the former, try not to swing too much by activating your core.